top of page

 Conserve water - don't leave water running.

-We have some tools but members should bring their own tools and apron.
+We have some tools that you are welcome to use but we encourage members to bring their own tools and apron.

 Clean your work station and leave as you found it.
-This includes sponging floor around you, cleaning tools, extruder, slab roller, etc.
+This includes wiping down table, mopping floor around you, cleaning tools, extruder, slab roller, etc.

-Wheels - clay and slip water should go into reclaim buckets, spash trays washed and wiped clean, wheel head, table, legs and floor spounged.
+Wheels - clay and slip water should go into reclaim buckets, splash trays washed and wiped clean, wheel head, table, legs and floor sponged.

 All clay and slip water should be reclaimed.
 Do not throw clay/slip in the sink.